Wazuh central components

 # apt-get update

-Stop the Filebeat service and the Wazuh dashboard service if installed in the node.
+Stop the Filebeat and Wazuh dashboard services if installed in the node.

 # systemctl stop filebeat # systemctl stop wazuh-dashboard